Skip to main content

 Masks are nothing new for centuries doctors have urged wearing masks, maintaining distance, and avoiding crowds during pandemics of contagious diseases such as the Spanish flu.

 We have become all too familiar in the last year with face masks, social distancing, lost income, empty streets, and the gnawing fear of being the next to be stricken.
-Recently, our downtown cities resembled London during the Great Plague — “the streete thin of people, the shops shut up, and all in mournful silence, as not knowing whose turne might be next,” as John Evelyn penned in his diary in 1665.
+Recently, our downtowns cities have resembled London during the Great Plague — “the streete thin of people, the shops shut up, and all in mournful silence, as not knowing whose turne might be next,” as John Evelyn penned in his diary in 1665.

 Once again we have become all too familiar with face masks, social distancing, lost income, and empty streets lined with shops boarded up.

 Many of these pandemics profoundly changed society.
 Smallpox enabled Cortés to conquer Mexico and its vastly larger Aztec army.
-A few years later it arrived in New England, carried by a European sailor shipwrecked on Cape Cod, as Charles Mann wrote in "A Pox on the New World" in American Heritage.
+A few years later, it arrived in New England, carried by a European sailor shipwrecked on Cape Cod, as Charles Mann wrote in "A Pox on the New World" in American Heritage.
 The terrible disease quickly spread among Native American tribes, causing high fever, chills, and scarring of the skin in those who survived.
 Indians “died in heapes, as they lay in their houses,” the merchant Thomas Morton recalled.

 In evolutionary history, the native populations on the American continents had few pandemic diseases before Europeans arrived— no smallpox, influenza, measles, or malaria.
 So there was little inherent immunity from these new diseases, or understanding about how they spread.
 Sometimes individuals who seemed healthy but were infected would flee to neighboring villages, carrying the disease with them.